-We are being kept by the power of God through faith unto the redemption that will come to us with the return of Christ to the earth.
-In that day, all the traces of Satan's works will be removed from our personalities.
+We are being kept by the power of God through faith to the redemption that will come to us with the return of Christ to the earth.
+In that day, all the traces of Satan’s works will be removed from our personalities.
 Then from us the deliverance will spread to all Israel and finally to the saved nations of the earth.

 We understand also that the Day of Atonement, of Redemption and Reconciliation, is operating among us now.
 Every time an unsaved person receives Christ the atoning blood begins the work of redemption in him.
 Every time a believer gains victory over sin he is better prepared to enter the Presence of God.
 Every time a saint gives over the desires of His life to the will of Christ he is brought further into the Presence of God.